Jamal-Karim/Jamal-Karim/README.md

 # Hi there, I'm Jamal! 👋
-🧠 As a pre-med student, I never imagined diving into the world of programming. <br>But a required class introduced me to this ever-growing field, and I've never looked back!<br><br>🎓 I'm finishing my Bachelor of Science degree in Cognitive Science with a<br>specialization in UI/UX at UC San Diego which has equipped me with a unique <br>perspective on human-computer interaction and design principles.<br><br>💻 Alongside my studies, I've been avidly self-teaching through boot camps, <br>YouTube tutorials, and diving into documentation to make sure I am <br>always learning to stay at the forefront of technology!<br>
+🧠 As a pre-med student, I never imagined diving into the world of programming. <br>But a required class introduced me to this ever-growing field, and I've never looked back!<br><br>🎓 I'm finishing my Bachelor of Science degree in Cognitive Science with a<br>specialization in UI/UX at UC San Diego which has equipped me with a unique <br>perspective on human-computer interaction and design principles.<br><br>🌱 Alongside my studies, I've been avidly self-teaching through boot camps, <br>YouTube tutorials, and diving into documentation to make sure I am <br>always learning to stay at the forefront of technology!<br>

 # 🚀 Tech Stack
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)